CMYK, RGB, & Spot Colors

 In the Digital domain (Graphic above – RGB) – if you combine red, green and blue light together, you get white.
 (Wait…really?!
 Yep.)
 It’s bizarre, but that’s physics for you.
-So how do you make black out of RGB?
+So how do you make black from RGB?
 You turn off all 3 colors.
 Black, when dealing with light, is the absence of those three colors.

 In the Print domain (Graphic above – CMYK), you can see an illustration of the additive effect.
 When you overlay the inks they blend together and darken.
-The “(black)” created by overlapping only the Cyan, Magenta, and Yellow colors is good, but it’s not “pure black”.
+The “(black)” created by overlapping only the Cyan, Magenta, and Yellow colors are good, but it’s not “pure black”.
 To get pure black, you have to actually add “Black” ink.